tombensve/About/README.md

 Be glad if you missd that!
 But Java has gotten better and better over time.
 I am however not in agreement with Oracles descicion to skip backwards compatibility from 12 and upp!
 I think that was stupid!
 So far no place I've been as a consultant have gone past Java 11!
 That says something IMHO.
 Java 6 was seen as a very good release.
-That is because it took 5 or 6 years until Java 7.
+That is because it took 4 or 5 years until Java 7.
 That provided stability!

 ## My GitHub repos